Morgantown High School: Awards and recognition

 Morgantown High School has been highly ranked in school rankings.
-According to Niche, in 2023 it was ranked the top public high school in West Virginia and was ranked the second best high school in West Virginia in 2024 by US News and World Report.
+According to Niche, in 2023 it was ranked the top public high school in West Virginia and was ranked the second best high school in West Virginia in 2024 by U.S. News & World Report.

 In popular culture

 Morgantown High School appears in the video game Fallout 76, set in West Virginia.